Pujeyasi/MSFT-AAF-UN/2-AI Workshop/README.md

 3. Select **Publish**.
 4. After a short time, a success message will appear (if no errors occur).
 5. Note the URL information that appears.
 You can use the information provided to test the KB with Postman or curl.
-6. Copy and paste the Postman code(shown below) on notepad app on your desktop – name it &quot;BotPostman&quot;.

 ![](./labimages/image28.png "image28")

-7. Close notepad app

-Optional: If you need to, you can select **Edit Service** to go back to the KB and make edits.
+_Optional:_ If you need to, you can select **Edit Service** to go back to the KB and make edits.

 ## **Integrate QnA with a bot**

 Now that you&#39;ve created and published your QnA knowledge base, it&#39;s time to learn how to integrate it with a bot.
 In this exercise, you&#39;ll create a chatbot on the Azure to integrate with the QnA Maker knowledge base you created earlier.

-1. In the QnA Maker portal, go to the Publish page, and publish your knowledge base, if it is not already published.
-2. Select Create Bot.
+1. Click **Create Bot.**

 ![](./labimages/image29.PNG "image29")

-3. The Azure portal opens with the &quot;Web app bot&quot; configuration in a different tab.
+2. The Azure portal opens with the &quot;Web app bot&quot; configuration in a different tab.
 If any free recommendation advertisement opens – close that window by clicking on x. (shown below)

 ![](./labimages/image30.PNG "image30")

-4. You should see the following screen, which is the Azure Portal.
+3. You should see the following screen, which is the Azure Portal.

 ![](./labimages/image31.png "image31")

-5. Enter the settings to create the bot: (Most of the options will auto-populate)
+4. Enter the settings to create the bot: (Most of the options will auto-populate)

- - Give your bot an appropriate name – (Auto populated - e.g. student200-bot)
+•	**Bot handle:** (Auto populated - e.g. student200-bot)
- - Choose the Subscription service you have been using for this course – (Auto populated - Visual Studio Enterprise Subscription)
+•	Subscription: (Auto populated - Visual Studio Enterprise Subscription or Azure Subscription 1)
- - Select the proper Resource Group (Auto populated – e.g. student200)
+•	**Resource Group:** (Auto populated – e.g. student200)
- - Choose the location for the bot.
-Remember that it's best to use the same location as your other services (East US)
+•	**Location:** Use the drop down to select the location as your other services (East US)
- - Select **$1 (1K Premium Msgs/Unit)** pricing tier
+•	**Pricing tier:** Select $1 (1K Premium Msgs/Unit) pricing tier
- - The app name should auto-populate (Auto populated - e.g. student200-bot)
+•	**App name:** (Auto populated - e.g. student200-bot)
- - Choose **C#** as the SDK language
+•	Choose **C#** as the SDK language
- - Leave the remaining fields at their default.
+•	Leave the remaining fields at their default.
- - Turn the Application Insights Off
+•	Turn the Application Insights **Off**

 …………………………..Picture32..better pic